-This raw Asian spicy cucumber salad is a fresh, vibrant side dish, appetizer, or snack.
+This raw spicy Asian cucumber salad is a fresh, vibrant side dish, appetizer, or snack.
 Perfect for those days when you want something light but loaded with flavor.
 It only has a few ingredients, so you can toss, chill, and eat fast.

 If you find your fridge overflowing with cucumbers and you’re in desperate need of something refreshing, this dish is the answer!

-Crisp cucumber slices soak up a tangy, savory dressing, creating a plant-based delight that became an instant favorite in our home.
+Like Cucumber and Apple Salad, the crisp cucumber slices soak up a tangy, savory dressing, creating a plant-based delight that became an instant favorite in our home.
 It’s perfect for those lazy days when a light yet flavorful side dish is all you need.

 Made with raw ingredients, this quick and hydrating salad is ideal for summer, hitting all the flavor notes you crave.
 And if you’re a fan of vegan salads, you might also enjoy the creamy and nostalgic Sweet Vegan Macaroni Salad, the Mediterranean-inspired Vegan Greek Pasta Salad, or the bold and tangy Vegan Caesar Pasta Salad.
 Each one offers a unique spin on plant-based goodness.